-i 1 Turn on the machine.
+1 Turn on the machine.
 Turn on the sewing machine.
-For details on turning on the machine, refer to "Power supply" (page 9).
-2 Select the stitch.
+For details on turning on the machine, refer to "Turning on the machine (page 9). \ 2 2 Select the stitch.
 Select the stitch appropriate for the area to be sewn.
-For details on selecting a stitch, refer to "Selecting stitching" (page 2) 3 Attach the presser foot.
-Attach the presser foot appropriate for the stitch.
-For details on replacing the presser foot, refer to "Replacing the presser foot" (page 24).

-4 Start sewing.
-Position the fabric, and then start sewing.
+For details on selecting a stitch, refer to "Selecting a stitch" (page 28). - 3 Attach the presser foot appropriate for the stitch.
+For details on replacing the presser foot, refer to "Replacing the presser foot" (page 25). - 4 Position the fabric, and then start sewing.
 When sewing is finished, cut the threads.
-For details on starting to sew, refer to "Starting to sew" (page 28).
+For details on starting to sew, refer to "Starting to sew" (page 29).